OluwapelZ/shortest-url/README.md

 ## Implementation Summary
 ### Encode: Steps to encode url
 - Generate unique short id - [shortid](https://www.npmjs.com/package/shortid)
-- Generate slug id: Dynamic index substring length from string of numbers generated randomly
+- Generate slug id: Dynamic index substring length from string of numbers generated randomly.
+Two packages were used to reduce collision probability between slugCodes
+- Generate hash from long url and check if hash already exists, if not save it.
+- Save the encode data in [redis](https://redis.io/) with the longurl hash as key
-- Save the encode data in [redis](https://redis.io/)
+- Save the encode data in [redis](https://redis.io/) with the slugcode as key [Reason for persisting twice is to place a constraint on multiple request of already encoded url]
 - Return shortened url

 ### Decode: Steps to decode url